emeb/AD_Power/README.md

 The design is very simple, consisting of just a board, two connectors and four SMT components.
-The theory of operation is simple - a P-channel MOSFET in the +12V rail is held in the OFF state until the -12V rail drop low enough to turn it on, the threshold for this is set by a zener diode and several resistors.
+The theory of operation is simple - a P-channel MOSFET in the +12V rail is held in the OFF state until the -12V rail drops low enough to turn it on, the threshold for this is set by a zener diode and several resistors.

 [ad_pwr schematic](ad_pwr_schematic.pdf)